Dmitry Medvedev Fast Facts

 August 26, 2008 - Recognizes the independence claims of two breakaway Georgian regions.

-November 5, 2008 - In a national address, Medvedev announces the possible deployment of short-range missiles near Poland capable of striking NATO if the Obama administration presses ahead with a missile defense shield in Europe.
+November 5, 2008 - In a national address, Medvedev announces the possible deployment of short-range missiles capable of striking NATO if the United States presses ahead with a missile defense shield in Europe.

 November 14, 2008 - Medvedev backs away from prior threat of possible short-range missiles.